Program and Abstract for 2024 International Symposium on Information Theory and Its Applications

 Monday, November 11 2:00 - 3:00

-Mo-PM-P: Plenary Talk 2
+Mo-PM-P: Plenary Talk 2 Link

 In this talk, I will discuss my journey in information theory.
 The story starts from my initial interest in establishing second-order coding rates for various network information theory problems including the Slepian-Wolf distributed lossless source coding problem and various (simple) variants of multiple access and interference channels.
 These led to my interest in using Rényi resolvability to establish second-order rates in problems involving equivocations such as the wiretap channel.
 The above studies eventually inspired me to the study of various common information quantities and the resolution of some open problems therein.